Events and news

 Art in the Park

 Learn to capture the beauty of the natural workd with artist and illustrator Janet Mary Robinson.
 This course aims to teach the skills of observational drawing and painting and to introduce a variety of artistic media and techniques.
 Classes are held in and around the park.
 Suitable for anyone with a love of nature, from beginners to experienced artists.
-Courses take place on Wednesdays 10.30am - 12.30pm and are £11 per session or £50 for 6 weeks.
-To book, please contact Janet on 07786 868783 or email her
+To find out more and to book, please contact Janet on 07786 868783 or email her